 In addition, other types of unique subscription arrangements such as usage-based pricing, discounts and upfront fees, among others, can make it extremely difficult to accurately track and recognise contracted and deferred revenue.

-, we think that ASC 606/IFRS 15 is a step in the right direction that will have a positive impact on the industry in the long term.
+Just like GDPR, we think that ASC 606/IFRS 15 is a step in the right direction that will have a positive impact on the industry in the long term.
 Many businesses take a very myopic view of regulations since it involves short-term inconvenience owing to change in processes.
 However, subscription businesses depend on customer lifetime value (CLV) and therefore need to take a long-term view of things and realise that these regulations will bring in more transparency and efficiencies within their finance departments.